umbraco/UmbracoDocs/Implementation/Custom-Routing/index-v8.md

 ### Last Chance IContentFinder

 A `IContentLastChanceFinder` is a special implementation of an `IContentFinder` for use with handling 404's.
-You can implement one of these plugins to decide which Umbraco content page you would like to show when the URL hasn't matched an Umbraco content node.
+You can implement one of these plugins to decide which content page you want to show when the URL hasn't matched a content node.

 To set your own 404 finder create a `IContentLastChanceFinder` and set it as the `ContentLastChanceFinder`.
 A `ContentLastChanceFinder` will always return a 404 status code.
 Example: